Reach a Heart, Tell the World

 Our desire, by God’s grace, is to provide ministry ideas that encourage women today to take up their mission as disciples of Jesus Christ.

 The women of this church are eager, ready, and more than willing to do God’s work.
-We know God will lead us to accomplish this task by uniting our efforts as we TOUCH HEARTS AND TELL THE WORLD!
+We know God will lead us to accomplish this task by uniting our efforts as we REACH HEARTS AND TELL THE WORLD!

 Did You Know?